North Texas Boys, Ages 5 And 7, Fend For Themselves For Days After Their Mom Collapses & Dies At Home

 “We are so thankful that our teachers are building relationships with families to know something wasn’t right, and for our officers that check in our families.
 Our hearts break with the family, and we are keeping them close in our thoughts and prayers.”

-The woman was later identified as 71-year-old Connie Taylor, who police said died of natural causes.
+Police said Taylor died of natural causes.
 The kids were foster children, but Taylor had recently finalized the adoption process and had full custody of both the boys.

 The children are now back in the care of Children Protection Services, but one of Taylor’s adult children is working with them on custody.